10John01/hplv-intelligent-coating-system/README.md

 ## 🎥 Demo Video

-A $20K proprietary paperweight, reborn into a $1K intelligent HPLV system - (12s clip):
+A $20K proprietary paperweight, reborn into an intelligent HPLV system - (12s clip):

 **Operated by Teresa, Lead Coater at FX Industries.**